brentmac94/ISQA-3420-A1/UseCases.md

 **Failed End Conditions:** Corporate Developer receives inaccurate or corrupt software package

 **Trigger:** Corporate Developer is able to enchance the existing OSS by uploading updated software package.

+<br> <br>
+##Title: Determine Policies for Corresponding Software Packages##
+**Primary Actor:** Corporate Manager
+**Goal in Context:** The Corporate Manager is able to determine Open Soure Software Package Policies from provided project information.
+With this, the Coporate Manager can recieve and update current policy documents.
+**Stakeholders:**
+  - Coroporate Manager: To request, recieve and update software package policy information.
+  - Coroprate Developer: To request and recieve associated software policies

+**Preconditions:**
+  - Relevant file/package information is in the Software Package License and Vulnerability Policy database
+  - Software Package Info Database and NIST Vulnerability Database is up and running
+  - FOSSology is up and runnning

+**Main Success Scenario:** Corporate Manager recieves associated policy for corresponding software based on corresponding request.
+Policy document is updated.

+**Failed End Conditions:** Corporate Manager receives inaccurate or corrupt software package policy.

+**Trigger:** Corporate Manager is able to update policy document for corresponding software package.